josepcastellanos/the-one-frontend/README.md

 ## Possible improvements

 Optimize the report listening system

 Add config parameters to the simulation

 Optimize the change simulation config parameters

+Change the form number with a v-for system